innossh/aws-fargate-example/README.md

 ...
 ```

-After that, apply Terraform again to create a PostgreSQL database.
+And apply Terraform again to create a PostgreSQL database.
 It's needed to separate directories to avoid the postgresql provider issue. https://github.com/terraform-providers/terraform-provider-postgresql/issues/2

 ```console
 $ cd terraform/postgresql